Saicharanpadarthi/CODSOFT/README.md

 ## How to Use

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine

-2. Navigate to the repository directory:
+2. Navigate to the repository directory

-3. Run the application:
+3. Run the application

-4. Interact with the GUI to add, delete, edit, prioritize, save, and load tasks in your ToDo list.
+4. Interact with the GUI to add, delete, edit, prioritize, save, and load tasks in your ToDo list

 ## Screenshots
 ![Screenshot (51)](https://github.com/Saicharanpadarthi/CODSOFT/assets/165046165/f183ba79-3d09-4036-83b7-5efc4fdba6f6)